Library Trends only accepts manuscripts in response to calls for papers.

 10.Finally, the issue will be sent to the printer; approximately 4 weeks later, advance copies will be available.
 Complimentary digital copies for the guest editor(s) and all authors will be emailed shortly thereafter.
 PDF files of individual articles will be available upon request by contacting the managing editor, Natasha Sims, at librarytrends@illinois.edu.

-Prospective authors are invited to submit an abstract outlining their proposed article by Monday, December 16, 2024.
-Decisions about the abstracts will be communicated by Wednesday, January 8, 2025, and authors of successful submissions are invited to write their full articles during spring 2025.
-Final articles should be 4,000-10,000 words (not including bibliographic references).
-The issue will use a distributed peer review process in which article authors review two manuscripts by other contributors.
-As part of submitting an article proposal, authors will be asked to commit to participation in this process as both an author and a reviewer.
+Prospective authors are invited to submit an abstract outlining their proposed article by January 3, 2025.
+Decisions about the abstracts will be communicated by February 7, 2025.
+Authors of successful submissions will be invited write their full articles, which will be due June 1, 2025.
+Final articles should be 4,000 – 10,000 words (not including bibliographic references).
+All articles will be peer reviewed by two reviewers – one internal to the issue and one external to the issue.
+As part of the submission process, authors will be asked to commit to participation in this process as both an author and a reviewer of one manuscript.

-Inquiries about the planned issue and ideas for articles should be directed to Ben Chiewphasa, Guest Editor (bbc2129@columbia.edu).
+Inquiries about the planned issue and ideas for articles should be directed to Katherine Wisser, Guest Editor of Library Trends (wisser@simmons.edu).
 Proposals for articles should be submitted via an online proposal form.
-Proposals are due December 16, 2024.
+Proposals are due January 3, 2025.

-Citation Style: For proposals, authors may use any citation style.
-For manuscripts, authors should use the Chicago Manual of Style’s author-date format.
+Citation style: For proposals, authors may use any citation style.
+For manuscripts, authors should use the Chicago Manual of Style, 18th edition, author-date format.

 Please review the Library Trends Guest Editor and Author Handbook to learn more about the production process, review helpful guidelines, and find answers to frequently asked questions.